 Days 2, 3, & 4 – Chyulu Hills National Park: Transfer to Wilson Airport and fly to Chyulu Hills National Park, located between Amboseli and Tsavo National Parks.
 Upon arrival, transfer to camp with game viewing en route.
 Spend two more full days in Chyulu National Park.
 Activities include early morning, late afternoon & early evening game drives in 4×4 open vehicles, guided bush walks, bush dinners, night drives, hiking, horseback riding, mountain biking, wildlife tracking, conservation and community outreach programs, wildlife viewing in an open-air hide, sleeping under the African night sky on private star-beds and fly camping.
 Optional activities include day trips to Amboseli National Park or Chyulu East National Park, a scenic flight around Mt.
 Kilimanjaro, in-room massage service, and cultural visits to Maasai villages.
 Note: These optional activities should be requested at the time of reservation and are at an additional cost.
 Spend three nights at Ol Donyo Lodge.
 (B, L, D, Dr)

 Ol Donyo Lodge consists of ten expansive guest suites in six stand-alone villas.
 All suites have a lounge, verandah, indoor and outdoor showers, double washbasins, flush toilet and bath, and “star-bed”.
 The rooftop “star-bed” is accessed from the verandah via a winding stone staircase.
-This is a fabulous sleep-out option, with utter privacy and all the amenities of the suite just below.
+This is a fabulous sleep-out option, with utter privacy and all the amenities of the suite just below, perfect for a Kenya luxury safari.
 All but two of the suites have their own private pools.

-Days 5, 6, & 7 – Ol Lentille Conservancy: After breakfast, fly to the Nanyuki airstrip via Nairobi, where you will be met and transferred to your lodge with game viewing en route.
-Spend two more full days in the Ol Lentille Conservancy.
-Ol Lentille is perched on the flanks of a wooded rock kopje, in the heart of a private conservation area comprised of 20,000 acres of grassy hills and deep valleys, heavily wooded with many acacia species and African olives.
-Activities include game drives, bush walks, horse riding, camel treks, mountain biking, quad biking, fly camping, spa treatments, swimming, and reading in the library (some at an additional cost).
-Meals and overnights at the Sanctuary at Ol Lentille.
+Days 5, 6, & 7 – Ol Malo Conservancy: After breakfast, fly to the Ol Malo airstrip, where you will be met and transferred to your lodge with game viewing en route.
+Spend two more full days in the Ol Malo Conservancy.
+Situated on the northern edge of the Laikipia plateau, Ol Malo is nestled into a rugged escarpment looking out across the time-honored lands of Kenya’s Northern Frontier District.
+Activities include game drives, bush walks, horse riding, camel treks, mountain biking, swimming, cultural visits, and a leopard blind (some at an additional cost).
+Meals and overnights at the Ol Malo Lodge.
 (B, L, D, Dr)

 Days 8, 9, & 10 – Masai Mara: After breakfast, transfer to the airstrip for your flight to the Masai Mara.
 Upon arrival, transfer to your camp with game driving en route.
 During certain months of the year, the Masai Mara is home to the wildebeest migration.
 Spend two more full days in the Mara, where throughout the year, wildlife is plentiful.
 Activities include early morning, late afternoon and night 4×4 game drives, balloon safaris (at an additional cost), wildlife walks and authentic local village visits.
 Meals and overnights at Mara Plains.
 (B, L, D, Dr)